• About me

 Tags

-Anselm, Benjamin C. Kinney, Christopher Hitchens, ibn Rushd, identity, religion, Richard Dawkins, Sam Harris, Speculative Realism, theodicy
+Anselm, atheism, Benjamin C. Kinney, Christopher Hitchens, ibn Rushd, identity, religion, Richard Dawkins, Sam Harris, Speculative Realism, theodicy

 In recent years – years since I began writing this blog – I have come to realize that I do not believe in God.
 This is not a mere agnosticism; I believe that God does not exist.
 The idea of God once helped us make sense of the physical world in a way that it no longer does; the learned men and women who have studied living organisms have been most successful with a paradigm that has no need for a divine plan.
 Moreover the suffering of the world gives us active reason to disbelieve in God.
 It makes the idea of an omnipotent omnibenevolent creator seem almost absurd.
 There is no particular reason to believe an omnipotent being exists; if he did, he could not be omnibenevolent.
 He would likely be indifferent at best, evil at worst.
 Certainly not a being to worship or trust.
 I have become increasingly sympathetic to the drastic atheism of the Speculative Realist philosophers, who take their metaphors for existence from H.P.
 Lovecraft.